wtamu-babb/CIDM6395-Spring2024-FarzanehNoroozi/Project/Employee_Fraud_Detection_System.md

 # Data Management

+I employed the same approach utilized for the project in CIDM 6355 and CIDM 6355 for this section.

 ### Data Management Problems

 The primary obstacle organizations face in combating employee fraud is the management and analysis of vast amounts of heterogeneous data.
 Employee activity logs, financial transactions, access control systems, and human resources databases all contain valuable information that, when integrated and analyzed effectively, can reveal patterns indicative of fraudulent behavior.
 However, the complexity and volume of this data present significant challenges in terms of collection, integration, preprocessing, and analysis.